 An academic advisor works individually with social science education majors to plan their programs of study and to advise and assist them as they progress to degree completion.
 Students are encouraged to seek their advisor's help whenever needed.
-Appointments with advisors can be scheduled through the Navigate online system found on the Student Affairs web page.

 LICENSURE